 - Blood clots (hematomas)

 - Blood loss from other injuries

 This is why it is critical to call an ambulance or go to the ER immediately after a head injury.
-Some of these issues will not present for several hours, so it is important to be closely monitored until the risk of blood clots and swelling are over.
+Some of these issues will not present for several hours, so it is important to have doctors closely monitor you until the risk of blood clots and swelling are over.

 Changes in the Brain After Injury